venkat143-v/venkat143-v/README.md

 ### Hi there 👋

-#I'm J S Venkat
+# I'm J S Venkat
+# Student at Aditya Engineering College

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Machine Learning and Deep Learning
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...